OfficeDev/open-xml-docs/docs/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

 ms.date: 11/01/2017
 ---

-# How to: Convert a word processing document from the DOCM to the DOCX file format (Open XML SDK)
+# How to: Convert a word processing document from the DOCM to the DOCX file format

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically convert a Microsoft Word 2010 or Microsoft